Shubhankar-Gambhir/IITKBucks/Read_Transaction/README.md

 * It doesn't spend more coins than it is allowed to.

 After Verification
-* It will update our file of unused outputs by adding new outputs and removing the outputs used as inputs.
+* It will update our file https://github.com/Shubhankar-Gambhir/IITKBucks/blob/c74183deb48233914beb335c80c6f8dbec92eca5/Unused_Outputs.txt by adding new outputs and removing the outputs used as inputs.